parthjdoshi/parthjdoshi.github.io/_pages/research.md

 ---

 My research interests lie at the intersection of computer vision and machine learning.
-One of the areas that fascinates me the most is the use of unsupervised learning to alleviate the need for large-scale annotations of training data.
+One of the areas that fascinates me the most is the use of unsupervised and self-supervised learning to alleviate the need for large-scale annotation of training data.

 Application of Deep Learning in Facial Recognition
 ======